 - contain both upper and lower case letters and at least one number

-- not contain non-English characters, the ampersand character (&) or the 'less than' character (<), and
+- not contain non-English characters, the space character ( ), the ampersand character (&) or the 'less than' character (<), and

 - not be based on an English word or contain your UniKey

-Alternatively, you can visit an ICT Access Lab (make sure you bring photo ID) where they will reset your password for you on the spot.
+Alternatively, you can visit an ICT Learning Hub where they will reset your password for you on the spot.
 You will need to provide photo ID.

-Synchronising your password allows you to ensure that your UniKey password is the same across all different systems and the one password is used if you have multiple UniKey accounts.
+Synchronising your password ensures your UniKey password is the same across all different systems, allowing you to use the same password if you have multiple UniKey accounts.

 - you know what your password is but you cannot log into one system when you know your password works for everything else.

 - you have multiple accounts and you know a password for one of your accounts and not the other.
-Synchronising your password will change the password across all other accounts to the same one as the one that you know.
+Synchronising your password will change the password across all other accounts to the one you know.

-- you have just been migrated onto to Exchange system and you need to synchronise your password with that system.
+- you have been migrated to the Exchange system and you need to synchronise your password with that system

 If you have a secondary UniKey account and you know the password of that account, try to use your second UniKey and password to synchronise across all of your accounts.